 And what are the real data?
 Don't worry, you know I always have the information you're looking for

-First of all, we're going to use the GPS exclusively, as if it were a basic TomTom Runner 3 without an optical heart rate monitor or music.
-Or for the specific case, with these options disabled.
+First we go with the exclusive use of GPS, as if it were a basic TomTom Runner 3 without optical heart rate monitor or music.
+Or for that matter, with these options disabled.
 Remember, TomTom indicates "up to 11 hours".

 Slightly short of the target, but it should not be forgotten that the temperature during use is also important in the life of the battery, so this is an aspect to take into account.